I have been inundated with requests for tips on keeping cats out of the garden. Here are my personal favorites:

 Going Out With a Bang

-If there's a feline nemesis that has a favorite spot in your flowerbeds, you can lay a trap for him.
-I've never done this, but I've heard that if it works, it's very, very effective.
+If your feline nemesis has a favorite spot in your flowerbeds, you can lay a trap for him.
+I've never done this, but I've heard that it works.

 The good news is that once a cat gets the idea that he's not welcome, he's gone for a while, maybe even the whole season.